harpreetsingh/harpreetsingh.github.io/about/index.md

 {{ page.title }}
 ====

-Short Bio ---- Harpreet heads the Product Management Organisation for a hot technology company “CloudBees".
+Harpreet heads the Product Management Organisation for a hot technology company “CloudBees".
 He loves building and scaling companies - he has been at CloudBees from the ground floor (<10 people, no revenue) to now.
 Open source software is second nature to